greganswer/casper_frontend/README.md

 > Casper is a mattress manufacturer.
 This project is an attempt to showcase how they could benefit from a chatbot.

-You can view a live sample of this app at https://casperchatbotexample.herokuapp.com.

 **NOTE:** The web app and the chat interface may freeze for the first 30 seconds as the front end and back end Heroku dynos "wake up".

 ![Main tablet screenshot](public/images/samples/chat_sample_1.png)